California State Polytechnic University

 - 12.1 Permits

-- Parking permits are available for sale on line or through the University Cashier's Office, Administration Building #1, Room #131E, or from the University Police Department, Building #36.
+- Parking permits are available for sale on line or through the University Cashier's Office, Administration Building #1 Room #131E, University Police Department Building #36 or Visitor Information Center located at the corner of Grand and Slack Street.
 PERMITS ARE NON-TRANSFERABLE and are for use by the person they are issued to only.

 - 12.2 Alternate Vehicles

-- The permit must be displayed from the rear view mirror with the permit fully visible from the exterior of the vehicle.
+- The permit must be displayed from the rearview mirror with the permit fully visible from the exterior of the vehicle.
 Vehicles displaying hang-tag permits in any other manner are subject to citation for improper display of the permit.
-Drivers on campus without their permit should obtain a loan car permit from the Grand Avenue Visitor Information Center or from the University Police Department.
-For safety, permits should always be removed from the rear view mirror before the vehicle is in motion.
+For safety, permits should always be removed from the rearview mirror before the vehicle is in motion.

 - 12.4 Conference Permits

-- Conference permits may be purchased by conference attendees through their individual program registration or through the Office of Conference Services.
-Conference permit rates conform to daily and weekly permit rates.
-Conference permits are valid only in general lots and/or spaces and in outlying campus areas.
+- Conference permits are valid only in general lots and/or spaces and in outlying campus areas.
 Conference permits are not honored in metered spaces.

 - 12.5 Weekly Permits

 - Weekly permits are available for purchase.
-Weekly permits are not honored in metered spaces.
+Weekly permits are not honored in metered spaces or in "Orange" lots.
 Weekly parking permits that are purchased after a citation has been issued will not be considered for dismissal of the citation.
+Weekly permits are only valid in these lots: H-1, K-1 and Grand Avenue Structure.

 - 12.6 Daily Permits

-- General and resident daily parking permits are available from parking permit dispensers located throughout campus.
-Permits purchased from these dispensers are valid only on the date of purchase.
-General parking permits are valid only in General parking lots/areas.
-Resident parking permits are valid for resident parking lots/areas.
+- General daily parking permits are available from parking pay stations located throughout campus.
+Permits purchased from these pay stations are valid only on the date of purchase.
+General parking permits are valid only in H-1, K-1, H13, Sports Complex, Grand Avenue Structure, and outlining areas.
 Daily permits are not honored in metered spaces.
 Daily parking permits that are purchased after a citation has been issued will not be considered for dismissal of the citation.
-General parking permits are not for use by resident students.
+General parking permits are NOT for use by resident students.
+Daily permits are not valid in Staff, Sponsored Guest, Orange Lots, and Resident Lots.

 - 12.7 Daily Permits (Staff)